iamsayan/wp-last-modified-info/README.md

 #### How to check this plugin is working? ####

-After enable options in 'Settings > Last Modified Info', open any page or post and you can see the change.
+After enable options in 'Settings > WP Last Modified Info', open any page or post and you can see the change.

 #### How this plugin works? ####